rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 This concludes the first part of my blog post around Image Signing and Verification using Sigstore and Kyverno!

-Check out the [second part of this blog post](https://rcarrata.com/kubernetes/sign-images-2/), where we implement a Tekton Pipeline to automate all the entire process and see how Kyverno and Sigstore can help secure the software supply chain!
+Check out the [second part of this blog post](https://rcarrata.com/kubernetes/sign-images-2/), where we implement a Tekton Pipeline to automate the entire process and see how Kyverno and Sigstore can help secure the software supply chain!

 Happy hacking!